quaffpotion/ggt/README.md

 - [ ] Write down connected fibers argument, uses continuous function a(t)/(a(t)+b)
 - [ ] Write down argument that if S has bounded fibers then so does Sx, can't reuse same climbing section type argument, think about first and last times the path is projected to a given point.
 - [ ] Prove that fibers are bounded
+- [ ] Prove that lower splittings cannot all be trees
 - [ ] Compute torus splitting example
-- [ ] Think about why there must be at least one hierarchy of non-trivial splittings
+- [ ] Write down logic for why `all trees` is the bad splitting case
-- [ ] Find proof that elliptic subgroup containment implies equality for locally finite trees
+- [ ] Write down argument that elliptic subgroup containment implies equality for locally finite trees